Media and Communication

 - Specialist in strategic communication

-You will also be prepared to pursue graduate work in law, business and higher education administration, as well as professional and academic studies in communication.
+You will also be prepared to pursue graduate work in communication, film, information science, law, business and higher education administration, as well as professional and academic studies in communication.

 The Value of Personal Attention

 The faculty in the MAC department at Fisher will know you as an individual.
 Our classes are small.
-The introductory class enrolls no more than 30 students while most upper-level courses enroll between 15-20 students.
+Most courses enroll between 15-20 students, with the range for all classes between 8 and 25 students.

 Fisher's MAC faculty are known for their dedication to students and act as both teachers and mentors.
 We will help you work through your career choices, encourage you to pursue new opportunities through on-campus activities and internships, and help you target your experiences to your interests and abilities.